-Follow the upcoming national elections with us!
+Follow the 2017 European national elections with us!

 A lot has been said on the significance of the 2017 elections for the European Union as a whole amid the populist rise and growing Euroscepticism.
 However, when we focus our attention away from rhetoric we find common elements in the national political debate, something which demonstrates that in fact, what concerns citizens in one member state is not all that different from what concerns citizens in another.